tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 We can build another version of this for archived cancelled and not cancelled plans that the user has for, you know, bragging points.
 What else do we need?

 We need to be able to send notifications only when both parties cancel on each other.
 I love the confetti idea.
 So what I'm thinking is when the feelings are mutual, we should send an SMS notification with a link to open the app, and then boom, the app shows you what plans are cancelled, when & with whom etc and throw a bunch of confetti on the screen.
 Animations would be dope.
+We could technically provide an option to revive the date?
+I'm just thinking out loud.

 ```java
 /*